kilibarda4/multinomial-logistic-regression/Readme.md

 The model is written from scratch without use of sklearn or similar libraries.

-Testing of the model is performed with 10-fold cross-validation
+Testing of the model is performed with 10-fold cross-validation.

 ## Requirements